-6.3.
+6.2.
 COBRA

-6.3.1.
+6.2.1.
 Under the provisions of the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1986, if you are covered under the Company's group health insurance plan(s) you are entitled to continue your coverage in the event that your employment with the Company ends.
 Under COBRA, the Company must offer each qualified beneficiary (the employee and any covered dependents) who would otherwise lose coverage under the plan as a result of a qualifying event an opportunity to continue their insurance coverage.
 A qualifying event is defined as termination of employment, a reduction in the number of hours of employment, death of covered employee, divorce or legal separation, a dependent child ceases to be dependent, eligibility of the covered employee for Medicare, or an employer's bankruptcy.

-6.4.
-Worker's Compensation.
+6.3.
+Worker's Compensation

-- 6.4.1.
+- 6.3.1.
 All states have Workers' Compensation laws whose purpose is to promote the general welfare of people by providing compensation for accidental injuries or death suffered in the course of employment.
-These laws are designed to provide protection to workers suffering occupational disabilities through accidents arising out of, and in the course of employment. - 6.4.2.
-Green River Cannabis Company, Inc. carries Workers' Compensation Insurance for all employees and pays the entire cost of the insurance program. - 6.4.3.
-An employee who suffers an injury or illness in connection with the job is usually eligible to receive payment through the insurance company for lost wages.
+These laws are designed to provide protection to workers suffering occupational disabilities through accidents arising out of, and in the course of employment. - 6.3.2.
+High Five. carries Workers' Compensation Insurance for all employees and pays the entire cost of the insurance program. - 6.3.3.
+An employee who suffers an injury or illness in connection with the job is usually eligible to receive payment through the insurance company for lost wages. - 6.3.4.
+In addition to disability payments, necessary hospital, medical and surgical expenses are covered under Workers' Compensation, with payments being made directly to the hospital or physician. - 6.3.5.
+Workers' Compensation benefits to injured workers also includes assistance to help qualified injured employees return to suitable employment.